the-pawel-wojcik/xsimplot/readme.md

 ### Optional

-cofur parsers: xsim
+If using `--spectrum_format 'xsim'` the additional dependency is needed [cofur parser](https://github.com/the-pawel-wojcik/cfour_parser). xsim outputs can be plotted without it if you chose the `--spectrum_format 'fort.20'` instead.

-Parsing xsim output gives more information: allows to print basis set information with the `--verbose` flag.
-If not wanted use the `--no_parser` flag and use the `fort.20` files instead of xsim's output.
+Parsing xsim allows to show basis set and number of Lanczos iterations using the `--verbose` flag.